-The SAMP13 is used to achieve Council's community objectives documented in the Community Strategic Plan primarily under Focus Area - Our Place.
+The SAMP is linked to the objectives documented in the Community Strategic Plan primarily under Focus Area - Our Place.

 Asset Management Policy

 Council has an adopted Asset Management Policy (Appendix 1) which articulates the organisations' commitment to sound asset management.
 The Policy sets out the framework and clear direction for how assets are to be managed.
 This framework is in accordance with International Infrastructure Maintenance Manual (IIMM) which is considered global best practice in asset management.
 The main components of the framework are detailed in the Asset Management Maturity Section of this SAMP.